 * Will put less SKID and more ROLL on the ball.

-* Will transfer more of the balls weight to the fingers letting the bowler apply necessary LIFT and getting action at the
+* Will transfer more of the balls weight to the fingers letting the bowler apply the necessary LIFT giviing ball more

 * You need to stay focused to be consistent and break the wrist the same way each time.
 You can break the wrist